 We all have 24 hours in a day, but not everyone is a good time manager.
 If your candidate is struggling to get in paperwork on time or getting to meetings on time, then your candidate may not be suitable for franchise ownership.

 Even when they aren’t feeling confident, franchise business owners should project confidence in their business and the product or service they provide.
 If you don’t believe in your business, then nobody will.
 You can gauge if your candidate is confident if they ask questions and present themselves in a professional, knowledge manner.

-When working with a candidate, there are specific ways to determine readiness for franchise ownership.
+When working with a franchise candidate, there are specific ways to determine readiness for franchise ownership.
 Financial health is important for any business owner, so that is a primary marker.
-More intangible characteristics of a qualified candidate include leadership skills, coachability, confidence and perseverance.
+More intangible characteristics necessary for franchise ownership include leadership skills, coachability, confidence and perseverance.
 Franchise Consultants have a responsibility to set their candidates up for success.
-It’s your obligation to work with candidates who have the values, economic background, and skill set best suited for franchise ownership.
+It’s your obligation to work with ideal candidates who have the values, economic background, and skill set best suited for franchise ownership.